 Our courses are prepared and developed by Dr. Clay Phillips (TSC Rule 31 Listed Family and General Civil Mediator, Specially Trained in Domestic Violence Issues and owner of Consensus Professional Development, LLC) and are presented by himself and a variety of subject matter experts.

-12 Hour TSC Rule 31 Domestic Violence Training for Mediators.
+12 Hour TSC Rule 31 Domestic Violence Training Course for Family Mediators.

 (pursuant to T.C.A. §36-6-409 (5)(B) and T.C.A. §36-6-107 (a)(2)

-This course is offered throughout the year in Nashville with course offerings on Friday and Saturday generally 3 to 4 times annually.
+This course is offered throughout the year in Nashville, Memphis, and Knoxville with course offerings generally on Thursdays and Fridays.
 The course of instruction is presented in the form of lecture, discussion, role play, instructor/attendee critique and digital video support.
 Each attendee will portray each party to mediation within (two) different role play scenarios [based on actual, recently mediated domestic violence disputes].
-Upon completion of this course, the incumbent will be trained in techniques and methods to assist them in being aware of how domestic violence issues can impact the mediation process.
+Upon completion of this course, the trainee will be trained in techniques and methods to assist them in becoming aware of how domestic violence issues can impact the mediation process.
 This course has been approved by the Tennessee Commission for Continuing Legal Education and Specialization for 12.0 Hours General CLE credit.
-The cost/tuition for this course is $500.00 and requires a minimum attendance of ten participants and a maximum of 25 [first-come, first-served with five attendees in reserve].
-All supplies and materials are provided by the training firm.
-For purposes of TSC Rule 31 certification, this course requires hour-for-hour attendance, with no exceptions.
+The cost/tuition for this course is $500.00 and requires a minimum attendance of ten (10) participants and a maximum of twenty-five (25) [first-come, first-served with five attendees in reserve].
+CLE Reporting Fee ($7.50 per hour) is not included in this cost/tuition.
+All required supplies and materials are provided by the training firm.
+For purposes of TSC Rule 31 training certification, this course requires hour-for-hour attendance, with no exceptions.

 Specific areas of instruction include: